-We concluded MorphoSys is not a VIE because it has sufficient equity to finance its activities without additional subordinated financial support and its at-risk equity holders have the characteristics of a controlling financial interest.
-As of June 30, 2021, we owned approximately 3% of the outstanding shares of MorphoSys common stock and there are several other stockholders who hold larger positions of MorphoSys.
-As we do not hold a significant position of the voting shares of MorphoSys and lack the qualitative characteristics associated with the ability to exercise significant influence, our ownership interest does not meet the criteria to be accounted for as an equity method investment.
-We intend to hold the investment in MorphoSys for the foreseeable future and therefore, are accounting for our shares held in MorphoSys at fair value, and the investment is marked to market through earnings in each reporting period.
+We intend to hold the investment in MorphoSys for the foreseeable future and therefore, are accounting for our shares held in MorphoSys at fair value whereby the investment is marked to market through earnings in each reporting period.
 Given our intent to hold the investment for the foreseeable future, we have classified the investment within long term investments on the accompanying condensed consolidated balance sheets.
-For the three and six months ended June 30, 2021, we recorded an unrealized loss of \$9.2 million and \$32.9 million, respectively, based on the change in fair value of MorphoSys' common stock during these periods.
-For the three and six months ended June 30, 2020, we recorded an unrealized gain of \$27.5 million and \$17.6 million, respectively, based on the change in fair value of MorphoSys' common stock during these periods.
+For the three months ended March 31, 2022 and 2021, we recorded an unrealized loss of \$9.6 million and \$23.7 million, respectively, based on the change in fair value of MorphoSys' common stock during the respective periods.

-Our 50% share of the United States loss for the commercialization of tafasitamab for the three and six months ended June 30, 2021 was \$9.8 million and \$20.3 million, respectively, and is recorded as collaboration loss sharing on the condensed consolidated statement of operations.
-Our 50% share of the United States loss for the commercialization of tafasitamab for the three and six months ended June 30, 2020 was \$13.3 million and \$15.4 million, respectively, and is recorded as collaboration loss sharing on the condensed consolidated statement of operations.
-Research and development expenses for the three and six months ended June 30, 2021, includes \$19.4 million and \$34.3 million, respectively, related to our 55% share of the co-development costs for tafasitamab.
-Research and development expenses for the three and six months ended June 30, 2020, includes \$15.7 million and \$27.3 million, respectively, related to our 55% share of the co-development costs for tafasitamab.
-At June 30, 2021 and December 31, 2020, \$34.2 million and \$54.2 million, respectively, was included in accrued and other liabilities on the condensed consolidated balance sheets for amounts due to MorphoSys under the agreement.
+Our 50% share of the United States loss for the commercialization of tafasitamab for the three months ended March 31, 2022 and 2021 was \$4.7 million and \$10.5 million, respectively, and is recorded as collaboration loss sharing on the condensed consolidated statement of operations.
+Research and development expenses for the three months ended March 31, 2022 and 2021, includes \$21.0 million and \$14.9 million, respectively, related to our 55% share of the co-development costs for tafasitamab.
+At March 31, 2022 and December 31, 2021, \$41.5 million and \$21.5 million, respectively, was included in accrued and other liabilities on the condensed consolidated balance sheet for amounts due to MorphoSys under the agreement.